Agentic Engineering

 - Colocate types in the same file

-- Use server components by default, add 'use client' only for interactivity
+- Server components by default, 'use client' only for interactivity

 ## State Management

-- Use React 19 use() for data fetching in server components
+- React 19 use() for data fetching in server components

 # Spawn 3 parallel agents on independent tasks